Muscles Worked in Machine Chest Flyes

-- Adjust the the back support and handles, so that you can grip the handles in shoulder height, and get a long range of motion.
+- Adjust the back support and handles so that you can grip the handles at shoulder height and get a long range of motion.

 - With just a slight bend in the arms, push the handles forward until they meet in front of your body.